RubemAZ/Login-Register-js/README.md

-# Login-Register-js
+# Login-Register-Node.js
-Simple register login screen using Javascript (node.js) and Mysql.
+Authentication with Node.js and MongoDB with JWT.